RConsortium/isc-proposal/out/conference-management-proposal.md

 We will work through each CMS in turn, with the proposers performing the following roles

 -   Steph Locke: Set up test system, if time allows consider general issues such as security, accessibility, ability to set up recurring events and handle multiple conferences
--   Heather Turner, Julie Josse, Torben Tvedebrink, Torsten Hothorn, Achim Zeileis: Rotate through the following roles and collaboratively edit document on pros/cons of system
+-   Full team: Rotate through the following roles and collaboratively edit document on pros/cons of system
     -   Participant 1: submit abstract, edit abstract, contact local organizer
     -   Participant 2: submit abstract, register (no payment - or pay nominal amount and refund?)
     -   Program chair: assign abstracts to reviewers, make final decision, schedule presentations, assign chairs